InternLM/InternLM-XComposer/README.md

 ### MMBench & MMBench-CN

 [MMBench](https://opencompass.org.cn/leaderboard-multimodal) is a comprehensive evaluation pipeline comprised of meticulously curated multimodal dataset and a novel circulareval strategy using ChatGPT.
 It is comprised of 20 ability dimensions defined by MMBench.
+[MMBench-CN](https://opencompass.org.cn/leaderboard-multimodal) is the Chinese language version of MMBench.

-InternLM-XComposer-VL achieves SOTAs on both test and dev split.
+InternLM-XComposer-VL achieves SOTAs on the test split of both MMBench and MMBench-CN.
 See more details on [HERE](evaluation/mmbench/MMBench.md).

 <p align="center">